 The National Museum of Civil War Medicine operates the museum today, leading visitors on guided tours of Clara Barton’s incredible life and contributions to American history.

 The museum is open Thursday through Sunday, with admission at $9.50/person and children under 9 are free.

 You can continue a day of Clara Barton sightseeing by heading out to Glen Echo, Maryland to see the Clara Barton National Historic Site.
 This building was her home for the last fifteen years of her life and leads guided tours that share the story of her life’s work of helping others.
 The site is free and open on Fridays and Saturdays, from 1pm-4pm.

-The Daughters of the American Revolution operate a free museum, just off the National Mall and near the White House, that focuses on the work of women during the American Revolution and colonial era.
+The Daughters of the American Revolution operates a free museum just off the National Mall and near the White House that focuses on the work of women during the American Revolution and colonial era.

 The museum is free and open every day of the week except Sunday.
 They also offer a wide array of programs and activities, many geared for families and focusing on hands-on history.

 The National Archives celebrates the 100th anniversary of the 19th Amendment with an exhibit that highlights the struggle and the activists that secured the right to vote for all American women.